Skip to content

 The Brand Audit

-You already know more about your brand identity than you realize — it has been expressing itself through your content whether you have been directing it or not.
+You already know more about your brand identity than you realize.
+It’s been expressing itself through your content whether you’ve been directing it or not.
 The brand audit makes that implicit identity explicit so you can build on it deliberately.

 About yourself:

-- What are three words your friends would use to describe you?
+• What are three words your closest friends would use to describe you?

-- What aesthetic are you naturally drawn to in the content you consume?
+• What aesthetic are you drawn to in the content you consume?

-- What are your genuine interests, passions, and strong opinions?
+• What are your genuine passions and strong opinions?

 About your audience: